platformsh/platformsh-docs/docs/templates/how-to.md

 highlight=false
 ---

-1. Do this first in the console.
+1. Do this action first in the console.
-1. Do this next in the console.
+1. Do this action next in the console.
-1. Do this third in the console.
+1. Do this action third in the console.
-1. Do this fourth in the console.
+1. Do this action fourth in the console.

 {{< /codetabs >}}